-Things to do Summer 2021 – keeping up to date with changes due to covid and seasonal changes – this is a selection of our favourites, many require advance booking, please check online
+Things to do Summer 2021 – a selection of our favourites, many require advance booking, please check online

 Felbrigg House, Blickling House, Sheringham Park and Horsey

 To avoid disappointment please book in advance, especially at busier times such as weekends and bank holidays.
 However, where space is available on weekdays, pre-booking may not always be necessary.
 If you do not book they cannot guarantee admission.

 Blickling Estate opening hours: House 11am to 3pm daily, Gardens 10am to 4pm daily, Parkland dawn till dusk